- July 5, 2020

 The benefits of using barcodes

-While barcodes were originally developed to speed up the sales and transaction process, they come with several other benefits.
+After learning on How Do Barcodes Work, we can now evaluate the benefits of using barcodes.
+While barcodes were originally developed to speed up the sales and transaction process when using a POS System, they come with several other benefits.

 Using a barcode to process a product’s data is much more accurate than having a sales associate manually enter that data, which is prone to human error.